cc-hpc-itwm/tarantella/docs/source/quick_start.rst

    :linenos:
    :emphasize-lines: 3,9,13

-As you can see from the marked lines in the code snippet above, in the simplest case you only need to add *3 lines of code* to train your model distributedly using Tarantella!
+As you can see from the marked lines in the code snippet, you only need to add *3 lines of code* to train LeNet-5 distributedly using Tarantella!
 Let us go through the code in some more detail, in order to understand what is going on.

 First we need to import the Tarantella library: